Mohammed-Shousha/alx-system_engineering-devops/0x00-shell_basics/README.md

 Moves all files beginning with an uppercase letter to the directory /tmp/u.
 ## 101-clean_emacs
 Deletes all files in the current working directory that end with the character ~.
+## 102-tree
+Creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.